javadiahad/microservice-test/README.md

 -  CDC test for integration testing(transfer service), consumer side.
 -  workflow test(not finished)
 # bank-ui
-bank-ui is a simple angular application that consumes accounts service and includes unit and consumer tests (CDC by Pact).
+bank-ui is a simple angular frontend application that consumes accounts backend service and includes unit and consumer tests (CDC by Pact).
 -  Unit testing for Angular components(Jest).
 -  CDC test for integration testing with backend(consumer side) by Pact.
 -  E2E testing by Cypress(not finished)